ressuman/AZ-C5-HTML-PROJECT/README.md

 9. File Paths and Project Structure:
 - I organized project files in a structured folder hierarchy.
 - Also used relative paths to link resources (images, multimedia files) and separate CSS or JavaScript files (if any).

+After creating my portfolio website, I double-checked my HTML file for any errors or typos.
+I also used comprehensive use of HTML elements and attributes as specified above.
+I maintained proper structuring and organization of my contents across all the multiple pages.
+For the sake of interactivity, and accessibility considerations I integrated of multimedia elements properly